Democrats duel over health care in campaign dust-up

 "Starting over makes no sense to me at all," Biden said in a video announcing his plan.
 "I knew the Republicans would do everything in their power to repeal Obamacare.
 They still are.
 But I'm surprised that so many Democrats are running on getting rid of it."

-While health care is an issue that the entire Democratic field weighs in on often, the debate between Biden and Sanders stands out from the rest because of the candidates' policy plans, personal history and political message.
+While health care is an issue that the entire Democratic field often weighs in on, the debate between Biden and Sanders stands out from the rest because of the candidates' policy plans, personal history and political message.

-Among the five top-polling candidates nationally, Biden is one of two, along with South Bend Mayor Pete Buttigieg, running on a plan to build incrementally off the ACA.
-Three others (Sanders, Warren and Harris) are backing the same single-payer Medicare For All bill.
+Among the five top-polling candidates nationally, Biden is one of two, along with South Bend, Indiana, Mayor Pete Buttigieg, running on a plan to build incrementally off the ACA.
+Three others (Sanders, Sen. Elizabeth Warren, D-Mass., and Sen. Kamala Harris, D-Calif.) are backing the same single-payer Medicare for All bill.
 Neither Warren nor Harris were in the Senate when the ACA passed, while Biden played a public role in advancing it to passage.

-All of this makes him a natural foil for Sanders, who holds a unique position in the field as the nation's most prominent advocate for single-payer health care.
+All of this makes Biden a natural foil for Sanders, who holds a unique position in the field as the nation's most prominent advocate for single-payer health care.

 While Warren and Harris support the Sanders bill, neither have made it central to their campaign.
 Until recently, it wasn't clear that Warren considered it part of her platform while Harris has sometimes seemed uncomfortable discussing features of the legislation.